Build Albion Fellows Application Process

 Thursday, April 27: BAF Class of 2021 Dinner Celebration

 Build Albion Fellows Details

-- Live within the current Albion Public Schools district
+- Live within the former Albion Public Schools district

-- Admitted to Albion College as a first-year student
+- Admitted to Albion College as a first-year student; or a middle college

-- File Free Application for Federal Student Aid (FAFSA).
+- File Free Application for Federal Student Aid (FAFSA); full Pell Grant eligibility

 If you do not fully meet the qualification requirements, you may still be eligible, given that enrollment space is available.
 Please contact your Admissions Counselor to learn more about your eligibility.

 During the summer before the first semester, you will participate in a short retreat.
 You will engage with campus, faculty, and staff and be introduced to the program that will shape the next four years—and the rest of your life!
 For approximately 20-25 hours per week, you will participate in community service, weekly meetings, project development, leadership training, and on- and off-campus networking.